HariharanGanesh/EX.NO-3-EXPERIMENTAL-VERIFICATION-OF-INTEGRATOR-AND-DIFFERENTIATOR-USING-OP-AMP-/README.md

 ## THEORY
 INTEGRATOR
-A circuit in which the output voltage waveform is the integral of the input voltage waveform is the integrator.
+INTEGRATOR A circuit in which the output voltage waveform is the integral of the input voltage waveform is the integrator.
 Such a circuit is obtained by using a basic inverting amplifier configuration if the feedback resistor Rf is replaced by a capacitor Cf .
 The expression for the output voltage is given as, Vo = - (1/Rf C1 ) ∫ Vi dt

+Here the negative sign indicates that the output voltage is 180 0 out of phase with the input signal.
+Normally between fa and fb the circuit acts as an integrator.
+Generally, the value of fa < fb .
+The input signal will be integrated properly if the Time period T of the signal is larger than or equal to Rf Cf .
+That is, T ≥ Rf Cf

+The integrator is most commonly used in analog computers and ADC and signal-wave shaping circuits.
+CIRCUIT DIAGRAM

 Here the negative sign indicates that the output voltage is 180 0 out of phase with the input signal.
 Normally between fa and fb the circuit acts as an integrator.
 Generally, the value of fa < fb .
 The input signal will be integrated properly if the Time period T of the signal is larger than or equal to Rf Cf .
 That is, T ≥ Rf Cf